calebschoepp/nqq/README.md

 - [x] Assert (Make my debugging life way easier)
 - [x] Build an end to end testing frameworks
 - [x] Escape sequences in strings
+- [ ] String interpolation (Not possible without huge refactor of frontend)
 - [ ] Struct type (Can I just use maps?
 Do I need native syntax for this behavior)
 - [ ] Int type?
 (Only bother if project gets serious)
 - [ ] Ternary operator?
 (Do I even want?
 A ?
 X : Y === A and X or Y)